 Key Stage 1 – Year 1 and Year 2

-In Year 1, the pupils very much at the heart of learning how to decode the sounds of the English language and how to read words that do not follow certain sound patterns.
-Therefore, a large proportion of their reading sessions are done through RWI phonics.
+In Year 1, the pupils are very much at the heart of learning how to decode the sounds of the English language and how to read words that do not follow certain sound patterns.
+Therefore, a large proportion of their instructional reading sessions are done through RWI phonics.
 The children build on what they learned in the early years and progress through the more complex sounds and letter patterns.

 In addition to this, the children will have engaging story sessions where they are able to explore exciting new books.
 During these sessions, children are able to ask and answer questions, share their opinions and ideas, build their vocabulary and gain an understanding of the text.
 The children will regularly read with an adult on a one-to-one basis, where they get the opportunity to explore their home reading books with support.

 In Year 2, the children will participate in some RWI sessions, especially at the beginning of the year.
 By this point in their reading journey, the children are becoming sophisticated decoders who can apply a range of strategies when reading new words.

 Year 2 children will also regularly partake in guided reading sessions.
 During these sessions, children will work in groups and develop their key comprehension skills.
 Some groups will be working with an adult, who will support and challenge their reading learning.
 Other groups will be working independently on a comprehension task that centres around a quality class text.
 The groups are rotated so that all children are given the chance to work with an adult and independently.